Elusive Plunges and Heavy Intermediate-mass-ratio Inspirals from Single and Binary Supermassive Black Holes: Methods

 \subsection{$N$-body Code}

 Throughout this study we utilized the \mstar{} integrator \citep{Rantala2020} included in the direct-summation $N$-body code \bifrost{} \citep{Rantala2023}. \mstar{} enables the accurate modelling non-softened gravitational dynamics around SMBHs using algorithmically regularised integration \citep{Mikkola1999,Mikkola_2006,Mikkola2008, Rantala2017}.
+The inclusion of relativistic corrections in direct $N$-body simulations has a long history, with pioneering work by \citet{Kupi_2006} introducing for the first time post-Newtonian (PN) terms into $N$-body integrators for compact-object dynamics, later extended to include spin-related effects by \citet{Brem_2013}.

 The algorithmic regularisation relies on three key numerical aspects.
 First, the equations of motion of the few-body systems are time transformed.
 Together with a leapfrog approach it is ensured that the Newtonian coordinate singularity at small separations is avoided.
 Next, the particles are organized in a minimum spanning tree coordinate structure \citep{Rantala2020} which further reduces floating-point round-off errors \citep{Mikkola_1993,Mikkola1999}.
 The final aspect of the algorithm is the use of Gragg-Bulirsch-Stoer (GBS) \citep{Gragg_1965,Bulirsch1966} extrapolation method.
 The GBS method ensures the high accuracy of numerical orbit integrations with the relative errors in the dynamical variables of the system being below a user-defined error tolerance $(\eta_{\mathrm{GBS}})$ .